 - Costs to use non-network providers

-If you have Medicaid, Special Needs Plans may be available in your area.
+If you have Medicaid or receive long-term care, or live in a nursing home, Special Needs Plans may be available in your area.
 If you choose other types of MA plans, find out if:

 - The plan's in-network providers you use are certified to accept Medicaid.